frimpongemanuele/darkweb-osint-threat-intelligence/docs/ethics-and-legal.md

 This project therefore considers responsible information gathering, data protection and authorization as fundamental parts of the security workflow.

 The practical activities documented in this repository were developed for an **academic case study and controlled laboratory environment**.
-The project does not authorize or encourage security testing against systems without explicit permission, unauthorized access to accounts or systems, credential misuse, or unlawful collection and redistribution of personal information.
+The project does not authorize or encourage security testing against systems without explicit permission, unauthorized access to accounts or systems, credential misuse or unlawful collection and redistribution of personal information.

 ---